graphhopper/map-matching/README.md

 ```

 The parameter vehicle defines the routing profile like `bike`, `motorcycle` or `foot`.
+You can also provide a comma separated list.
 For all supported values see the variables in the EncodingManager class of GraphHopper.

 If you have already imported a datasource with a specific profile, you need to remove the folder graph-cache in your map-matching root directory.